goongoguma/Udemy/Modern-React-with-Redux/Memo.md

     - The reducer takes these two arguments and returns some inital some state value.
     - But in many cases, we will defaulted to be the value of first argument as an empty array or empty string etc.
   - It must not return reach out of itsef(or function) to decide what value to return (reducers are pure).
     - Anytime that we call a reducer with an action and previous state value, reducer is not supposed to reach out of the function.
-In order words, we are not supposed to make an API request or try to read some file off a hard-drive or reach into DOM and try to pull some value out of a div or a label or input etc.
+In order words, reducers are not supposed to make an API request or try to read some file off a hard-drive or reach into DOM and try to pull some value out of a div or a label or input etc.
     - The only thing that we are going to return is some computation done on the two arguments.
   ```js
   // BAD!